caraya/personal-blog/content/blog/vendoring-and-codesplitting.md

 ## Configuring Cache Headers

-While modern bundlers split and hash files efficiently, the web server (or CDN) must serve these files with the correct HTTP cache headers to realize any performance gains.
-Use the Cache-Control header to instruct the browser on how long to store each file type.
+While modern bundlers split and hash files efficiently, the web server (or Content Delivery Network) must serve these files with the correct HTTP cache headers to realize any performance gains.
+Use the Cache-Control header to instruct the browser and intermediate proxies on how long to store each file type.

-### Vendor Chunks
+### Vendor Chunks and Hashed Content

 Vendor chunks contain stable, third-party code that rarely changes.
+Application code chunks (like app.9e4b1a2d.js) and imported assets (like hashed images or fonts) follow the exact same caching strategy.

-Because bundlers append a unique content hash to the filename (for example, vendor-react.8f3a2b1c.js), you can cache these files aggressively.
+Because bundlers append a unique content hash to the filename (for example, `vendor-react.8f3a2b1c.js`), you can cache these files aggressively.
 Set the Cache-Control header to a long duration, typically one year, and mark the file as immutable.
 This tells the browser to never re-validate the file as long as it exists in the local cache.

 ```http
 Cache-Control: public, max-age=31536000, immutable
 ```

-### Hashed Content

-Application code chunks (like app.9e4b1a2d.js) and imported assets (like hashed images or fonts) follow the exact same caching strategy as vendor chunks.
-Because the filename guarantees the content is unique, any modification generates a new file.
-Therefore, cache these files indefinitely.
+### Manually Versioned Files

+If you include vendor files outside of a bundler's build process, they lack automatic content hashes.
+However, if you manually append a version number to the filename (for example, `lit-core-v3.2.0.min.js`), you can treat these files exactly like hashed content.

+Because the filename changes whenever you update the library and increment the version number, the browser considers it an entirely new file.
+Therefore, you can safely apply the same aggressive, immutable caching strategy used for dynamically hashed files.

 ```http
 Cache-Control: public, max-age=31536000, immutable